The Basics

 For many streaming services (iTunes, Amazon, Spotify, and more), we'll detect the moment your album goes live, and send you an email with the link!

 Delays are rare, but they do happen, and are typically outside of DistroKid's direct control.
-If it's important that your album go live on a specific date, click here to read about release dates.
+If it's important that your album go live in all services on a specific date, we recommend uploading your release in advance using a custom future release date.
+Please see this article for more information on custom release dates.

 If you are uploading a cover song, securing cover song licenses can take up to 14 business days.
 Releases with cover songs will be submitted as soon as the license is approved by Harry Fox Agency (who handles our cover licenses).